DIYbiosphere/sphere/docs/help/workflow.md

 > Draft

-In this section we detail the workflow of how the project is managed.
+In this section we detail the workflow of how the development is managed and organized.

 Issues and Pull Requests (PR) are classified and organized by [labels](#labels), [milestones](#milestones), [epics](#epics) and [boards](#boards).
 The two latter are features of [ZenHub] which we use for project management.
 It has native integration in GitHub and works for Chrome and Firefox.

 ## Labels
-Labels are for categorizing and filtering issues.
+Labels are for categorizing and filtering issues, and occasionally PRs.
 The ones in place for now include:

 - {% include _labels/bug.html %} are errors, undesired results or behaviors
 - {% include _labels/critical.html %} are high-priority issues